NewPath-Consulting/Wild-Apricot-Press/README.md

 <img width="648" alt="Screen Shot 2021-08-16 at 12 48 01 PM" src="https://user-images.githubusercontent.com/8737691/129658641-7b02705b-fa62-4541-b76f-31462a127c4c.png">

-If no boxes are checked, members with any status will be able to view resticted posts.
+If no boxes are checked, then all members (regardless of status) will be able to view resticted posts.

 ### Set Global Restriction Message